- Politics and Social Issues»

 Every single Act costly and destructive, as costly as a flight of locusts, as destructive as a spreading wildfire would be, only...we cannot see the damage caused, with the human eye.

-There are several stanzas to The Star Spangled Banner, it ends with these words:
+There are several stanzas to The Star Spangled Banner.

 "Oh!
 Thus be it ever when freemen shall Stand